Last updated: 10 August 2022

 Our security measures:

 We implement organizational and technical information security measures to protect your personal data from loss, misuse, unauthorized access, and disclosure.
-The security measures are taken by us include:
+The security measures taken by us include:

 - Access control;